 1. The Shape of Water (2017)

-By the time The Shape of Water released in 2017, del Toro had long become established as a bankable big-screen creator.
+By the time The Shape of Water was released in 2017, del Toro had long become established as a bankable big-screen creator.
 But this is the film that finally brought all of his best ideas together before the critical eyes of Hollywood, and it earned the movie four Academy Awards — including Best Picture and Best Director.